 You'll read and learn about a wide range of writing during the course and gain valuable insights into the different approaches involved.
-This year's set texts include fiction, drama, poetry and memoir.
-Lectures will cover topics such as the Irish short story, poetry and place, health and family history, and Irish theatre in Britain.
+This year's set texts include fiction, poetry and journalism.
+Lectures will cover topics such as Fictions of Irish North London, Narrative Poetry and the Irish Revolution, and Writing in the Age of Social Media.

 During its 20-year history, the Summer School has hosted over 80 different writers including Edna O'Brien, Matthew Sweeney, Emma Donoghue, Ronan Bennett, Martina Evans, Maurice Leitch, Julia O'Faolain, Shane Connaughton, Anne Devlin, Blake Morrison, Polly Devlin, John Healy and Jess Kidd.